 I have been publishing posts about events that occurred following the conversation my ex-flatmate (we are calling him Jack) and I had over a cup of tea.
 Now…I have mentioned once or twice that I have a confession to share, because I did something really stupid.
 I am working up to sharing with you how I ended up guilty of this completely daft and damaging decision.

 Do you remember in the last post I left you on this cliff-hanger?
 Well, that kiss was not the confession, the stupid thing I have been building up to telling you about.
-However, it was also a stupid thing to do.
+However, it was also a stupid thing to do, and it had consequences!

 I am still not sure why I did that.
 I think I had wanted to do that to Jack for a long time…only I could not possibly while living in a pressure cooker of a situation.
 When Brian was so kind and empathetic, I felt a cosy warm feeling towards him, and a sense of relief that I was talking to someone who had a fresh perspective on the situation.
 After the cocktail I had, my head was a bit fuzzy and Brian suddenly became very handsome in my eyes…and with a swell of gratitude in my heart, I planted a smacker right on his mouth to his surprise.
 In the moment it was exhilarating and delicious.
 But I immediately knew I was kissing the wrong man.
 I apologised to Brian who was very polite about it.

 Do you also remember Brian’s suggestion that I take a bit more control of the situation I was finding challenging?
 (The gossip and the false rumours about my flatmate Jack and I.) Brian had recommended that I “fight fire with fire“.